AryamanMishra/PyBot-Discord/README.md

 <html>
    <body>
-    <h3>This is a basic Discord bot scripted in Python which can generate random motivation quotes and gaming videos. </h3>
-    <h4> Running on heroku web dynos </h4>
+    <h3>This is a basic Discord Bot scripted in Python which can generate random motivation quotes, motivation videos and gaming videos.
+It is running on heroku web dynos </h3>
     <h4> Currently the random pool is small but will be enlarged soon. </h4>

     Use !motivate for motivation quotes